 The ADA (American Dental Association) is also concerned about the growing use of marijuana and the impact it has on oral health.
 The ADA notes it isn’t clear if the marijuana itself is the problem or if other factors associated with marijuana users like higher tobacco, alcohol and drug use are to blame for poorer oral health problems among users.
 Even so, the ADA cites a number of studies that report a higher level of cavities, periodontal disease and oral cancer among marijuana users.

 As marijuana use grows, there is no doubt the links between marijuana and oral health will be studied and become clear.
 Until then, remember our dentist cares not only about your oral health, but your overall health as well.
 Be sure to share your habits with your dentist, including marijuana use, so they can help you achieve a healthy smile and provide you with oral care habits to limit marijuana’s effect on your teeth.
-Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today or call us at 844-717-9588 for more information.
+Find a PERFECT TEETH dental office in Colorado, New Mexico, or Arizona today.

 Reviewed by Dr. Tim Marshall, Chief Dental Officer for PERFECT TEETH.